iterative/dvc.org/content/docs/command-reference/repro.md

 up-to-date and only execute the final stage.

 ## Options

+- `<target>` - Specify the stages to reproduce.

+  Target can be a name of the stage in the dvc.yaml file or a path to a .dvc or a dvc.yaml file.
+In case of a file, it will reproduce all of the stages present in that file.

+  With `-R`, the target can be a directory to search for stages.

+  With `--glob`, the targets are used as a pattern to match stages in the dvc.yaml file (example: `train-*`).

+  A stage from a dvc.yaml in a different directory can be specified using a path to the dvc.yaml, followed by a colon `:`, followed by the name of the stage (`models/dvc.yaml:prepare` for example).

+  Similarly, to pattern match the stages on a dvc.yaml in a different directory, the pattern could follow after the path and the colon `:` (`models/dvc.yaml:train-*` for example).

 - `-f`, `--force` - reproduce a pipeline, regenerating its results, even if no changes were found.
 This executes all of the stages by default, but it can be